PolymeshAssociation/polymesh-sdk/README.md

 Here is an overview of the parameters passed to the `connect` function:

 - `nodeUrl` is a URL that points to a running Polymesh node
 - `signingManager` is an object that complies with the `SigningManager` interface.
 It holds the Accounts capable of signing transactions, and the signing logic itself.
-In this example, `LocalSigningManager` is a simple signing manager that holds private keys locally and signs with them
+In this example, `LocalSigningManager` is a simple signing manager that holds private keys in memory and signs with them

 **NOTE:** if using the SDK on a browser environment \(i.e. with the Polymesh wallet browser extension\), you would use the `BrowserExtensionSigningManager` provided by `@polymathnetwork/browser-extension-signing-manager`